dogweather/forkful/content/en/go/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-Concatenating strings involves joining two or more strings end-to-end to form a new string.
-Programmers do this to dynamically generate text, such as constructing messages, paths, or complex queries, making programs more interactive and responsive.

 ## How to:
 In Go, there are several ways to concatenate strings.
 Here’s a look at some common methods with examples:

 ### Using the `+` Operator: